stehrn/tradebook/README.md

 # Sample queries
 Been a while since I wrote any sql, a modern ORM would provide a compelling alternative

+In all cases portfolio_a i trader book (portfolio_b is client book)

-## Query those tables to find the current position of the firm (how long and short it is on each of the securities it trades).
+## Find the current position of the firm (how long and short it is on each of the securities it trades).
 ```
-select i.name as instrument,
+SELECT i.name          AS instrument,
-       sum(t.quantity) as position
-from position p,
+       SUM(t.quantity) AS position
-     trade t,
+FROM   trade t,
+       position p,
        instrument i
-where p.instrument_id = t.instrument_id
+WHERE  t.instrument_id = p.instrument_id
+AND    t.portfolio_a = p.book_id
-and p.instrument_id = i.id
+AND    p.instrument_id = i.id
-group by (i.name)
+GROUP  BY ( instrument )
-having position != 0
+HAVING position != 0
-order by position desc
+ORDER  BY position DESC
 ```

-## Query those tables to find the ten securities to which the firm has the greatest exposure (either long or short).
+## Find the ten securities to which the firm has the greatest exposure (either long or short).
 Lets take exposure here to mean amount, there's an open TODO to apply fx conversion, we'll get away with it for test data as everything in GBP, otherwise we've be mixing up ccy's

 ```
-select top 10 i.name as instrument,
+SELECT TOP 10 i.name                         AS instrument,
-       sum(t.quantity * t.unit_price) as exposure
+       SUM(t.quantity * t.unit_price)        AS exposure
-from position p,
-     trade t,
+FROM   trade t,
+       position p,
        instrument i
-where p.instrument_id = t.instrument_id
+WHERE  t.instrument_id = p.instrument_id
+AND    t.portfolio_a = p.book_id
-and p.instrument_id = i.id
+AND    p.instrument_id = i.id
-group by (i.name)
+GROUP  BY ( i.name )
-order by abs(sum(t.quantity * t.unit_price)) desc
+ORDER  BY ABS(SUM(t.quantity * t.unit_price)) DESC
 ```

 ## Query those tables to find the trader with the highest aggregate exposure among their top five securities.
 TODO
 ```
 ```

 # Using embedded H2 database inside browser to run above sql
    * Run [SpringBootH2Application](src/main/java/com/stehnik/tradebook/SpringBootH2Application.java)